Tips for Swimming in the Dead Sea in Jordan

 Looking down at the water and shore

-Take It Slow: Once in the water, move slowly so you don’t accidentally fall or splash yourself.
 Upon entering the water, you will feel a sense of weightlessness, and it isn’t immediately easy to control.
-The sensation is like no other- you won’t believe how much the water will lift you, despite any efforts you make not to float!Amman Beach: Dead Sea, Jordan
+The sensation is like no other- you won’t believe how much the water will lift you, despite any efforts you make not to float!Tips for swimming in the dead sea. salty

-Maintain Calm: Do not splash or swallow the water.
-This seems like a no-brainer, but you’d be surprised what other tourists can do!
-Also I’d recommend bringing thick hiking sandals that you can wear in the water to protect you from sharp edges and the hard salt on the shore.
+I’d also suggest to bring thick hiking sandals you can wear in the water.
+This protects you from sharp edges and the hard salt on the shore.
 I’d bring sunglasses too as an extra shield from accidental splashes!

 FLoating, Dead Sea, Tips